justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Call History

+TODO: this is kind of a mess, need to rewrite this paragraph:

 Each thread maintains a circular buffer of call history that is used to provide debug information in the event of an error.
 The buffer consists of an array of pointers-to-strings and the compiler generates calls to `Cyc_st_add` to perform runtime updates.
 This function needs to be fast as this function is called all the time!
 So it does the bare minimum and adds a call by updating the pointer at the current buffer index and incrementing that index.

 ### Exception Handling

+TODO: revise this paragraph?

 A family of `Cyc_rt_raise` functions is provided to allow an exception to be raised for the current thread.
 These functions gather the required arguments and use `apply` to call the thread's current exception handler.
 The handler is part of the thread data parameter, so any functions that raise an exception must receive that parameter.